 There is something really lovely about watching kids play happily in the sand and splashing by the water.
 Unfortunately, living in Western Sydney means you can’t just quickly pop down to the beach.
 But if you are happy to drive 30-60mins, then there are plenty of family friendly Sydney beaches you can visit.
-Here are the 19 closest beaches to Parramatta.
+Here are the 20 closest beaches to Parramatta.
+And because closest doesn’t always been fast to get to with Sydney traffic, we now have a list of the 20 quickest beaches to get to from Parramatta.

 All the beaches listed, except two, are less than 35kms away from Parramatta CBD.
 Depending on where you live, and when you plan to head to the beach, it can take as little as 20mins or just over an hour to get to one of the beaches.
 The distances listed are the shortest route by car, which may not be the fastest.
 See map for locations.

 Below is the list of closest beaches to Parramatta, with basic information for each beach and a link to a full review.
-Note: It is advised not to swim at a number of these beaches for 48-72hrs after heavy rain.
+Note: It is advised not to swim at a number of these beaches for at least 3 days after heavy rain.
 You can check water quality at Beach Watch.

 Metered parking, ferry wharf, shaded playground, two beaches (one near wharf and other near swimming centre), shade on beach, kiosk at marina, swimming centre, bbqs, picnic tables, lots of shells, no shark net, toilets but not near beach, only waves from passing boats, unpatrolled.
 Note: This beach is the most western spot you can currently swim at in Parramatta River.
-It was only assessed as swimmable in 2015 and we have seen pods of dolphins there which is a great sign.
-Hopefully other spots will become swimmable soon as part of the Our Living River initiative.
+It was assessed as swimmable in 2015 and we have seen pods of dolphins there which is a great sign.

 Free parking, bbq, grassed area, shade, shallow water and swimming lanes, shark net, toilets, no waves, pontoon to jump from, no kiosk, unpatrolled, sand at low tide.